Skip to content

 The one thing that actually separates them: the Japan network

 Airalo’s Japan plans run on SoftBank and KDDI.
-Ubigi’s run on NTT Docomo (plus KDDI), and that is not a coincidence: Ubigi is operated by Transatel, which has been an NTT Docomo subsidiary since 2019.
+Ubigi’s run on NTT Docomo (plus KDDI), and that is not a coincidence: Ubigi is operated by Transatel, which joined Japan’s NTT Group in 2019, and its Japan plans ride Docomo, the group’s home carrier.
 Docomo has the widest coverage footprint in Japan, including the rural and mountainous areas where SoftBank and KDDI thin out.

 For the urban tourist triangle, all three networks are excellent and the distinction is academic.
 But Japan’s countryside is exactly where travelers get caught out, on a hiking trail, a regional train, or a small Shikoku town, and that is the scenario where Ubigi’s Docomo backbone earns its keep.
 This is the same reason Ubigi gets recommended in our Airalo vs Holafly comparison: neither of those two uses Docomo either.